jamespfennell/transiter/docs/src/api/admin.md

 Installs or updates the system based on the configuration provided in the request payload.
-If the system does not exist an install is performed; otherwise an update.
+If the system does not exist an install is performed; otherwise the system is updated.

+This is an asynchronous operation.
+The system configuration is validated before the request finishes but database and feed updates are performed asynchronously.
+The status of the operation can be determined by polling the GetSystem method and inspecting the status field.

 ### Request type: InstallOrUpdateSystemRequest